 Even though Eleanor was imprisoned, her children were contracted to good marriages:

 - William (Guillaume) Plantagenêt – died in infancy.

 - Henry the Younger – who married Marguerite, daughter of French King Louis VII (Eleanor’s ex-husband).
-Henri died at the age of 28.
+Henry died at the age of 28.